Francisco Javier Errázuriz Talavera: Political career

-On 1989, Errázuriz decided to create the Progressive Union of the Centrist Center and become a candidate in the presidential elections that year.
+In 1989, Errázuriz decided to create the Progressive Union of the Centrist Center and become a candidate in the presidential elections that year.
 He won 15% of the vote, but managed only to take votes from right-wing candidate Hernán Büchi.

-On 1993, Errázuriz was elected Senator for the 10th Congressional District, North Maule, for the period 1994 to 2002.
+In 1993, Errázuriz was elected Senator for the 10th Congressional District, North Maule, for the period 1994 to 2002.
 From 1998 to 2000, Errázuriz presided over the Economic Commission.

-Errázuriz Talavera died from complications of a stroke on March 4, 2024, at the age of 81 in Pichilemu.
+Errázuriz died from complications of a stroke on March 4, 2024, at the age of 81 in Pichilemu.